jeffjkwok/algorithms/Concepts/dataStructures.md

 For **logical right shifts** (>>>), the bits are shifted and 0 is put in the most significant bit.
 In an **arithmetic right shift** (>>), the values are shifted to the right but fill in the new bits with the value of the sign bit.
 This has the effect of *roughly* dividing by two.

+Note: A sequence of all 1s in a signed integer/bit is -1

 ```javascript

 // Logical Right Shift